Anji Salvacion

 Angie Kristine Allen Salvacion Gorbulev (born September 24, 2002) better known as Anji Salvacion (/tl/), is a Filipino singer, actress and television personality best known for winning the tenth season of Pinoy Big Brother.

 Anji Salvacion competed on Idol Philippines in 2019, progressing through the Theatre Rounds.
 She starred in Unloving U (2021) and Linlang (2023), and sang songs for the soundtracks of Unloving U, Marry Me, Marry You (2021) and My Sunset Girl (2021).
 Her first extended play (EP) entitled Kasingkasing Dalampasigan was released on April 29, 2022, reaching number 1 on iTunes PH hours after its release.

 Early life

-Angie Kristine Allen Salvacion Gorbulev was born on September 24, 2002, in Siargao, Surigao del Norte to a Filipino mother and a Ukrainian father.
+Angie Kristine Allen Salvacion Gorbulev was born on September 24, 2002, in Siargao, Surigao del Norte to a Filipino mother and a Jamaican -Russian father.
 In her teenage years, Anji competed in singing contests and beauty pageants as her mother, Melisa's way of improving her daughter's confidence.